rwxrob/notes/Cycling/Daily Yoga for Cyclists (~30 Min).md

 Designed for: mobility, core stability, and recovery
 Focus: No hypertrophy — only tone, control, and flow
+Intensity: should break minimal sweat but not much
 Suggested: first thing out of bed, fasted, kickstarts metabolism

 ---